Three formulas for CSM classes of open quiver loci: Introduction

 \section{Introduction}

-Historically, much attention has been paid to the "degeneracy locus" associated to a given map of manifolds: the set of points where the induced map on tangent bundles is below a certain rank.
-Thom gave a formula for the cohomology class Poincar{\'e} dual to a degeneracy locus, and Porteous \cite{Port} extended the theory to maps of arbitrary vector bundles.
+Historically, much attention has been paid to the ``degeneracy locus" associated to a given map of manifolds: the set of points where the induced map on tangent bundles is below a certain rank.
+Thom \cite{Thom55} gave a formula for the cohomology class Poincar{\'e} dual to a degeneracy locus, and Porteous \cite{Port} extended the theory to maps of arbitrary vector bundles.
 Buch and Fulton \cite{BF99} gave a formula in the case of $n$-fold compositions of vector bundle maps over a manifold, where the degeneracy loci are given by forcing each composition of any number of the maps to have a fixed maximal rank.
 The corresponding cohomology classes are polynomials in the Chern roots of the given vector bundles, and Knutson, Miller, and Shimozono \cite{kms06} gave four combinatorial formulas to compute these polynomials.
-We present refined versions of two of these formulas in \S \ref{sec:polys}.
+Later Buch \cite{B04} gave a version of their \emph{pipe dream formula} that removes some cancellation.
+We present an alternative proof of this formula in Section \ref{sec:polys}, via a new version of their \emph{ratio formula}, that foreshadows proofs in later sections.

-The language of equivariant cohomology enabled Knutson, Miller, and Shimozono to work with maps of vector spaces -- type $A$ equioriented quiver representations -- rather than vector bundles.
+The language of equivariant cohomology enables us to work with maps of vector spaces -- type $A$ equioriented quiver representations -- rather than vector bundles.
 In this setting, degeneracy loci translate to \textit{quiver loci}.
 Their equivariant cohomology classes, with respect to the group action that changes bases in each of the vector spaces, are called \textit{quiver polynomials}.
-It is this "universal" perspective that we take here.

 Given a fixed sequence of vector spaces, the quiver loci are closed subvarieties of the corresponding space of quiver representations, and they are given by weak rank conditions: by restricting the maximal allowed rank of each composition of maps.
-So far, little attention has been paid to the finer objects given by strict rank conditions: by requiring that each composition of maps have some particular rank.
-We term these subvarieties \emph{open quiver loci}.
+So far, less attention has been paid to the finer objects given by strict rank conditions: by requiring that each composition of maps have some particular rank.
+We term these subvarieties \textbf{open quiver loci}.
 They are the orbits of the change-of-basis group action mentioned earlier, and their closures are exactly the quiver loci.

+The technology of \textit{equivariant Chern--Schwartz--MacPherson (CSM) classes} (\cite{DG}, \cite{Mac74}, \cite{ohm06}) enables us to associate elements of equivariant cohomology to the \emph{open} quiver loci in a natural way.
+These classes include the data of the quiver polynomials, as well as the topological Euler characteristic of the open quiver loci.
+Rim{\'a}nyi \cite{R20} used equivariant localization to compute these classes for general Dynkin type quivers; in this paper, we restrict to type $A$ and are able to give explicit combinatorial formulas.